priyaavijay/priyaavijay/README.md

 <br>

-- A passionate Developer and Big Data Engineer
+- A passionate Big Data Engineer and Developer
-- I have 4 years of experience as a software developer and Data engineer working for Silicon Valley Bank
+- I have 4 years of experience as a Big Data engineer / Data Analyst working for Silicon Valley Bank
-- I'm currently learning Web Development by myself
+- I'm currently interning at EDP renewables North America as a Data analyst intern and learning spark and Azure.
 - I’m currently open for a full time opportunity within the US, please check out my projects @ [https://priyaavijay.github.io/Portfolio/]

 <br><br>